 - Before the plan of subdivision for the first stage is certified, amended plans to the satisfaction of the Responsible Authority must be submitted to and approved by the Responsible Authority.
 When approved, the plans will be endorsed and will then form part of the permit.
 The plans must be drawn to scale with dimensions and an electronic copy must be provided.
 The plans must be generally in accordance with the plans submitted with the application but modified to show: - a.
-The stages of the subdivision. - b.
+The stages of the subdivision showing lots 21-28 to be retained in a sSuperlot to later be subdivided under stage 2. - b.
 Road reserve and road pavement widths, location of vehicle crossovers to each lot and a pedestrian path with a minimum 1.5 metre width on the western side of the proposed north-south road. - c.
 A pedestrian path with a minimum 1.5m width in accordance with the Agreement under Section 173 of the Planning and Environment Act 1987 that effects the land and was executed prior to Council's Adoption of Amendment C262 to the Cardinia Planning Scheme, along: - i.
 The western side of the existing section of Thom Road. - ii.
 The southern side of the existing section of Tresize Court. - d.
-Building envelopes in accordance with the Lang Lang Township Strategy 2009 and bushfire defendable space requirements as approved under conditions 3 and 13 of this permit.
+Building envelopes in accordance with the Lang Lang Township Strategy 2009 and bushfire defendable space requirements as approved under conditions 23 and 123 of this permit permit.